pagkly/Zed/Investopedia3/Kangaroo Bond.md

 Bond issuers that want access to investors and lenders in the Australian debt market would issue a bond referred to as a kangaroo bond, named in recognition of the country’s national animal emblem.
 A kangaroo bond is a foreign bond issued in Australian dollars by non-domestic entities, including corporations, financial institutions, and governments.

 Simply put, a foreign bond is issued in a domestic market by a foreign issuer in the currency of the domestic country.
-Foreign bonds are mainly used to provide issuers with access to another [capital market](https://www.investopedia.com/terms/c/capitalmarkets.asp) outside of their own to raise capital.
+Foreign bonds are mainly used to provide issuers with access to another [[capital market]](https://www.investopedia.com/terms/c/capitalmarkets.asp) outside of their own to raise capital.

 Major corporations and/or investment firms looking to diversify their holdings and improve their overall currency exposures can use kangaroo bonds to raise funds in Australian dollars.
-Kangaroo bonds are typically issued when interest rates in Australia are low relative to the foreign corporation's domestic rates, thus, lowering the foreign issuer's overall [interest expense](https://www.investopedia.com/terms/i/interestexpense.asp) and [cost of borrowing](https://www.investopedia.com/terms/c/costofdebt.asp).
+Kangaroo bonds are typically issued when interest rates in Australia are low relative to the foreign corporation's domestic rates, thus, lowering the foreign issuer's overall [[interest expense]](https://www.investopedia.com/terms/i/interestexpense.asp) and [[cost of borrowing]](https://www.investopedia.com/terms/c/costofdebt.asp).

 ## Benefits of a Kangaroo Bond